Team-Defiance/Project-Defiance/README.md

 # Project Defiance

-_A squad-based RTS mod for **Company of Heroes 2**, designed to deliver a fresh yet familiar experience._
+_A fan-made game modification for **Company of Heroes 2**, designed to deliver a fresh yet familiar experience._

 ---